smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 {% endhighlight %}

 We can do better.
-Thankfully NUnit allows you to create [parameterized][parameterized] tests using a number of test case attributes.
+Thankfully NUnit allows you to create [parameterized tests][parameterized] using a special attributes.
-Using the attributes we can dramatically reduce the duplicate code in the tests.
-You can do so by refactoring your test and introducing parameters.
-Then using the attributes we can provide the test with whatever data we need for our test cases.
-Our newly refactored method might look something like this before we add any of the test case attributes.
+Using these attributes, we can dramatically reduce the duplicate code in the tests.

+In order to use these steps you need to do the following:

+1. Promote constant values you want to parametize into parameters on the test method
+2. Apply the attributes to define the cases you want to cover
+3. ...
+4. Profit

+Refactoring the tests above my I am left with a single test method:

 {% highlight csharp %}
 using NUnit.Framework;